nda(1) General Commands Manual nda(1)

 ary and types out the number and density of each type of point.
 The

-types are the object numbers from an IMOD file, or 256 minus the object
+types are the object numbers from the IMOD model.

 Next you must specify the bin width and extent of the density graphs.